Skip to main content

 FAQs

-1. What is the best turtle for beginners?
+1. What’s the best turtle for beginners?

 2. Are turtles high-maintenance pets?